19 Sweet and Savory Toast Recipes (All Under 250 Calories)

 THE HONEY BERRY

 This low-calorie toast is a sweet treat topped with two simple ingredients.
-Greek yogurt on its own is a perfect breakfast item — It's creamy, low on sugar and contains high levels of protein to benefit your bones, muscle, skin and hair.
+Greek yogurt on its own is a perfect breakfast item: It’s creamy, low in sugar and high levels in protein to benefit your bones, muscle, skin and hair.
 It is also full of probiotics, so it boosts your immune system while keeping digestive issues at bay.
 Add a handful of antioxidant-rich blueberries to bring some sweetness and flavor.

 Recipe and Nutritional Info: The Honey Berry

 Trade your bagel for this Philadelphia-style recipe that includes all the classics: cream cheese, smoked salmon and chives.
 Opt for a light or even dairy-free cream cheese to reduce your calorie and fat intake.
 Light or low-fat cream cheese has half the calories of regular spread and contains healthy fats and protein to fuel your day.
 Smoked salmon is a savory topping that not only complements crunchy toast, but is full of B and D vitamins, which are essential for maintaining your body’s energy levels.
 It also provides magnesium and selenium, minerals that boost your immune system and are vital in energy production.